jinudaniel/covid19-articles-analysis/README.md

 # Covid-19 News Articles Analysis.

 Analyze US news articles related to Covid-19.
-Also create a summrizer app using Flask which will summarize the Covid-19 new articles.
+Also create a summarizer and text generation app using Flask which will summarize and predict the next words for Covid-19 news articles.

 ## Fetch Data
 Data was fetched from [NewsApi](https://newsapi.org/docs/get-started).
 Articles were fetched from 3rd March 2020 to 1st April 2020.